StimulCross/nestjs-ttl-cache/README.md

 }
 ```

-If the decorated method has no parameters, you can use it as is as shown in the above examples.
-However, if the method has parameters, then by default they are not involved in the generation of the cache key, and calling the method with different arguments will result in the same cache key generation.
-To work around this issue, you can provide a function as the first argument that accepts the same parameters as the decorated method and returns a string.
+If the decorated method does not accept any parameters, you can use it as-is, as demonstrated in the examples above.
+However, if the method does accept parameters, note that by default they are not factored into the cache key generation.
+This means that invoking the method with different arguments will produce the same cache key.
+To address this, you can supply a function as the first argument, which should accept the same parameters as the decorated method and return a string to be used as the cache key.

 ```ts
 import { Injectable } from '@nestjs/common';